richluby/smsServer/docs/specification.md

 This packet commands the server to send an SMS to the specified number.
 The greeting provides a customization item (such as a name) for the specified number, as well as a number.
 The greeting does not have to fill the full 64 bytes.
 The server has a standard greeting into which it places the two items.

-The checksum is calculated by adding the base-10 integer value of the sequence number, the options field, the client ID, the phone number, and the number in the greeting.
+The checksum is calculated by adding the base-10 integer value of the sequence number, the options field, the phone number, and the number in the greeting.
 The least significant two bytes of the sum are kept.

 The packet has been designed such that the server can operate statelessly: unless add or remove is specified, the number will not be added or removed.
 However, the message will still go to the supplied number.